tempo-riz/deepseek-dart/README.md

 dart format .
 flutter pub publish --dry-run

+When run pana will make modifications to the package, so start by making a copy of the directory holding your package: cp ~/dev/mypkg ~/tmp/mypkg

+Make sure you have the latest pana tool: dart pub global activate pana (pana changes frequently, so run this again frequently to update the pana tool)

+Run pana on the copy we made earlier: dart pub global run pana ~/tmp/mypkg

 -->

 A DeepSeek client for dart and flutter.
 Seamless integration of AI models for text generation and chat.